abbielms/SpaceCrewCFG/README.md

 # SpaceCrewCFG
  CFG Web Development - Project

  Code First Girls Web Development Intensive Course project.
-Our team consisted of three members, where we created a small interactive website about the Solar System, displaying facts, images and fun animations.
+Our team consisted of three members, where I was the main coder.
+We created an interactive website about the Solar System, which displays facts and images.
+The website is also responsive to all screen widths and devices.

 Website URL: https://abbielms.github.io/SpaceCrewCFG